zkportal/aleo-oracle-docs/docs/guide/hosting_verifier.md

 [Verification backend :fontawesome-brands-github:]({{ variables.links.verification_backend_repo }})

 At this moment the Aleo blockchain cannot natively verify our TEE report.
-To allow for a transparent verification of the attested data we are making a backend available for everyone to run and verify that each oracle update actualy carries a valid TEE report.
+To allow for a transparent verification of the attested data we are making a backend available for everyone to run and verify that each oracle update actually carries a valid TEE report.
 This does not require the user to have a TEE themselves.
 As soon as Aleo is able to verify e.g. ECDSA signatures natively this will become superfluous.

 ## Prerequisites